Airtable pricing: The hidden costs and how Baserow compares

 How does Airtable’s pricing compare to Baserow?

 Airtable’s pricing changes have made it more expensive than Baserow.
 Baserow costs less and offers significantly higher limits on records, attachments, and resources.
-Baserow Advanced (Cloud) costs $20 and offers 250,000 rows with 20 GB storage.
-Baserow Enterprise costs $35 and offers unlimited rows and storage when self-hosted.
+Baserow Advanced (Cloud) costs $20 and offers 250,000 rows with 100 GB storage.
+Baserow Enterprise has pricing on request and offers unlimited rows and storage when self-hosted.
 This makes Baserow a more appealing choice for businesses handling large datasets.

 How does Airtable’s pricing compare to Baserow?